vo1dstarxx/vo1dstarxx/README.md

 > - Okegom, Dandy's Wolrd, Flavor Frenzy.
 > - Preferably if you're under 15.
 ### Otherwise,
-> - You are very welcome to start a convo with me.
+> - You are welcome to start a convo with me.
-> - My current main "fandom" and interest overall is Phighting!.
-It would be great to acquaintance myself with other P! enthusiasts.
 > - PLEASE use whispers.
 > - I have hard time wording and describing things, incoherent most of the time, excessively elaborate on things and yare yare.
 > - I have bad impulse control among with other things, I am on sedatives and in therapy.